Network connectivity in the Microsoft 365 Admin Center (preview)

 3. Manually gather test reports with the Microsoft 365 network connectivity test tool

-For this option you need to identify a person at each location.
+For this option, you need to identify a person at each location.
 Ask them to browse to Microsoft 365 network connectivity test on a Windows machine on which they have administrative permissions.
-On the web site, they need to sign-in to their Office 365 account for the same organization that you want to see the results.
+On the web site, they need to sign in to their Office 365 account for the same organization that you want to see the results.
 Then they should click Run test.
 During the test there is a downloaded Connectivity test EXE.
-They need to open and execute that also.
-Once the tests are completed, the test result is uploaded to Office 365.
+They need to open and execute that.
+Once the tests are completed, the test result is uploaded to the Admin Center.

 Test reports are linked to a location if it was added with LAN subnet information, otherwise they are shown at the city location only.

 Measurement samples and office locations should start to appear 2-3 minutes after a test report is completed.
 For more information, see Microsoft 365 network connectivity test (preview).

 Network insights, their related performance recommendations and network assessments are intended to help in designing network perimeters for your office locations.
 Each insight provides details about the performance characteristics for a specific common networking issue for each geographic location where users are accessing your tenant.
 Performance recommendations for each network insight offer specific network architecture design changes you can make to improve user experience related to Microsoft 365 network connectivity.
 The network assessment shows how network connectivity impacts user experience, allowing for comparison of different user location network connections.